mr-manuel/proxmox/luks-encryption-manual-tpm-ssh-unlock/README.md

 cryptsetup luksFormat --type luks2 --cipher aes-xts-plain64 --key-size 512 --hash sha512 --use-random /dev/nvme0n1p3
 ```

-confirm with `YES` (needs to be uppercase) and then enter your encryption password.
+When prompted, type `YES` (in uppercase) to confirm.
+Then enter your encryption password.
+Note: You will not see any characters while typing your password.

 Open the LUKS-encrypted partition: